linda-seiter/cmsc115/week1_lab/README.md

 Notice the expected output does not include "peach".
 Let's fix the program to produce the expected output:

 1. Add `//` to comment out the last print statement (don't delete it!).
+Save the file.
 2. Run `Comments` to view the output.
 3. Run `CommentsTest` to confirm your solution passes the Junit test.